 But for everyone who is attending, this royal reception promises to be quite the bash.
 Taking place just a half a mile south of Windsor Castle at Frogmore House, this venue was also the spot of Harry and Meghan's engagement photos, so we already know that this setting is simply stunning.
 Markle is also rumored to be slipping into a second, less formal wedding dress for the event, and celebrity performers are also expected to be lending their talents, making it even more of a can't-miss event.

 For months now, rumors have been circulating of the Spice Girls, Ed Sheeran, and Elton John performing at Prince Charles' reception.
 And although we won't know until May 19, sources say that an Elton John performance is practically a sure thing.
 However, don't expect his set to go viral.
-If any photos of the party at Frogmore House are released, it will be done at the discretion of Kensington Palace and guests will have to surrender their phones to ensure the pics don't end up on Instagram.
+If any photos of the party at Frogmore House are released, it will be done at the discretion of Kensington Palace and guests will have to surrender their phones to ensure the pictures don't end up on Instagram.
+Sources also state that the royal bride and groom wish to serve their guests a late-night snack to keep the party going.
+Someone save us some In-N-Out!